 The Basics: What If You’re Asked to Manage a Translation and Localization Project?

-You’re new to the translation process.
+You’re new to the translation and localization process.
 Let’s look at how it works.

 Hundreds of languages and hundreds of cultures– they all represent opportunity.
 Whether your company creates eLearning courses, does market research or you’re tasked with writing technical documentation, translation into other languages is a subject you should understand.
 It can be a complex process, one you have to get right.
 A great translation, properly localized to resonate with another culture, can make your entry into new global markets much easier.
 On the other hand, a poor translation sends a big message about your lack of commitment to that culture…